 Two weeks ago, I started a discussion on sharing finances in relationships.
-A BMO survey found just 1/3 couples share most of their financial accounts.
+A BMO survey found just one-third of Canadian couples share most of their financial accounts.
 The rest are evenly split between sharing just some finances, or sharing nothing at all.

 The survey stated nearly 70% of non-sharing couples would start sharing if it saved them more than $15 a month.
-Between tax efficiency, account fees, planned saving we know a couple can save much more than $15 a month sharing finances.
-The long term benefits of working together are substantial.
+Between tax efficiency, account fees, planned saving we know a couple can save much more than $15 a month simply by sharing finances.
+The long-term benefits of working together are substantial.

 The survey also shared some interesting reasons for not sharing finances.
-No surprising, independence and fighting over money decisions were at the top of the list.
+Not surprisingly, independence and fighting over money decisions were at the top of the list.
 So I talked about these issues last week.
 Another one that scored high is the fear of a break-up.

-Makes me wonder if we plan on breakups when we enter long-term relationships...
-Maybe an unfortunately reality of our footloose, commitment-free, marinated in debt, financially upheaved society?
+Makes me wonder... do we plan on breakups when we enter long-term relationships?
+Maybe an unfortunately reality of our footloose, commitment-free, marinated in debt, financially up-heaved society?

 When You Should Have Separate Finances

 There are couples that should have separate finances.
-Typically they came into their relationship with very lopsided finances.
+Typically these couples came into their relationship with very lopsided finances.
 They are smart people.
 So they entered into a legal form of marriage contract.

-This is the first thing all financially unbalanced couples always do.
+This is the first thing all financially unbalanced couples should do.
 Go to their lawyers, draft conditions, review these extensively with their individual lawyers, sign, witness, and finally file same away at each law office.
-Laughably not!
+Unfortunately most don't!